Corinthians scores in additions and wins Unio Suzano for Paulista Sub-20; see goal

 Wesley Borges, who was defending Timão’s goal, only needed to work effectively in the 17th minute.
 The striker Fabinho started on the right side and finished in a cross, with great force.
 Timão’s goalkeeper stretched out and managed to deflect the strike from União Suzano’s striker.

 Over time, the ball was increasingly under the control of Corinthians, who abused the doubles between Wesley and Abimael, on the left side.
-The pair even came to serve Breno Bidon, who stole Matheus Narok’s net, invalidated by the positioning of the alvinegro midfielder.
+The pair even served Breno Bidon, who stole Matheus Narok’s net, invalidated by the positioning of the alvinegro midfielder.

 In the dead ball, União Suzano also proved capable of creating danger.
 In a lateral free kick, the ball deflected into Léo Mana and narrowly missed goalkeeper Wesley Borges.